wildmountainfarms/solarthing/other/docs/quickstart.md

 sudo systemctl enable solarthing # Run on boot sudo systemctl start solarthing # Start the service now
 ```
 If you do not have systemd on your system or did not install the service, you can run solarthing manually by running `java -jar solarthing.jar config/base.json`.
+You may have to use `sudo`